isabellezoeller/Double-Descent-in-Polynomial-Regression/README.md

-## 📊 Final Project: Double Descent in Polynomial Regression
+## Double Descent in Polynomial Regression

 This notebook explores the double descent phenomenon using synthetic sinusoidal data and real-world weather data, with Ridge and Lasso regularization.